-Iran targets Israeli bases across Syrian frontier, Israel pounds Syria
+Iran targets Israeli positions across Syrian frontier, Israel pounds Syria

 Lebanon’s National News Agency, citing Lebanese Army Command, reported Israeli jets circling over Lebanese territory early on Thursday before exiting.

+The late-night incident followed a surge in tensions between Israel and Syria, where Iranian and Lebanese Hezbollah forces have helped Damascus beat back a 7-year-old rebellion.

+Israel describes Iran as its biggest threat and Hezbollah as the biggest threat on its borders.

 Fearing that Iran and Hezbollah are setting up a Lebanese-Syrian front against it, Israel has occasionally struck at their forces.
-The April 9 air strike that Iran blamed on Israel killed seven members of the Iranian Revolutionary Guards Corps.
+Iran blamed it for an April 9 air strike that killed seven of its military personnel in Syria, and vowed revenge.

 Expectations of a regional flare-up were stoked by U.S. President Donald Trump’s announcement on Tuesday that he was withdrawing from the Iranian nuclear deal.
 Hours later, Israeli rocket rockets targeted a military base in Kisweh, a commander in the pro-Syrian government regional alliance said.